rife2/rife2-idea/README.md

 * Syntax highlighting color settings configuration panel.

-After installing the RIFE2 plugins from the marketplace, the recognized template file types will automatically support RIFE2 template tags.
+After installing the RIFE2 plugins from the marketplace, the recognized template file types will automatically support RIFE2 template tags as long as they are children of a `templates` directory.
 Any code outside those template tags will be handled by the original IDEA language support.

 No configuration is necessary, but if desired, the highlighted colors can be changed for each template tag type and tag name.